TensorNetwork/tensornetwork.org/src/diagrams/index.md

   unpaired lines.
 For example, a tensor network with all lines joined, no matter how complicated, must result in a scalar.

+## Advanced, Extended, or Optional Diagram Notations

+- Notating contravariant versus covariant ("up and down") indices can be accomplished by putting ingoing or outgoing arrows onto index lines

+- Special kinds of tensors can be designated using shapes or decorations.
+For example, isometric tensors are often drawn as triangles in the physics literature, and unitary tensors as rectangles.
+Diagonal tensors can be notated by having a diagonal line slashing through the middle of the shape.

+- Hyper-edges or multiple indices which are "locked" together can be notated by introducing "Kronecker delta" or "spider" tensors, often notated by small black dots.
+These tensors can have an arbitrary number of indices, and have only diagonal element all equal to one.

 ## Other Resources

 The diagram notation used in the tensor network literature is relatively